jka6502/stratum/README.md

 * Works with cross site urls
 * Retains correct file and line number mapping for debugging/error handling.
 * Is tested in a wide variety of browsers
-* Passes CommonJS module unit tests (though two are in passed in error, see [Gotchas](#Gotchas) for details)
+* Passes CommonJS module unit tests (though two are passed in error, see [Gotchas](#Gotchas) for details)

 The `define` function: